mloning/intro-to-ml-with-time-series-DSSGx-2020/README.rst

 Feedback
 --------
 Feedback is highly appreciated.
-If we've found an error, if we've missed anything or if you want to suggest something new, please `raise an issue
+If you've found an error, if we've missed anything or if you want to suggest something new, please `raise an issue
 <https://github.com/mloning/intro-to-ml-with-time-series-DSSGx-2020/issues/new
 /choose>`_.